The following is HDC's Quick Guide to Developing Successful Tourism Partnerships

 - Provide "in-kind" services (printing, publications, etc.)?

-- Who are some potential partners?
-Make a list of the organizations, companies, attractions, etc. who you think would make a good partner(s)based on the above criteria.
+Who are some potential partners?
+Make a list of the organisations, companies, attractions, etc. who you think would make a good partner(s) based on the above criteria.

 - How will we implement the partnership?
 What will it take to get things going?

 - How will we evaluate the success of the partnership?
 For short or long term projects or working relationships?

 Once you have thought through these questions (and hopefully answered them!), then you are ready to approach your potential partners about entering into a partnership arrangement with you.